afeld/python-public-policy/meta/instructor_guide.md

    - It uses `{% if id == "columbia" %}` and `{% if id == "nyu" %}` conditionals for school-only content; the generated files must contain neither Jinja tags nor identifiers for the other school.
    - For notebooks, `school.sh` first removes cells tagged for the other school (`columbia-only` or `nyu-only`) and cells tagged `remove`.
 It then renders each remaining cell source with the same Jinja variables, while resetting notebook kernel metadata to the default Python kernel for Colab.
 1. Runs `make site`, which builds the Jupyter Book HTML into `_build/html`.

-When the push is to `main`, the workflow pushes the amended commit to the relevant school branch.
+1. When the push is to `main`, the workflow pushes the amended commit to the relevant school branch.
 Pushes to other branches still render both versions and upload their HTML, but do not update either published branch.
+1. ReadTheDocs is notified of updates to the school-specific branches, which are then built as separate [versions](https://docs.readthedocs.com/platform/stable/versions.html).

 The HTML can be downloaded as an [artifact](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow) from [the latest `Publish` Action](https://github.com/afeld/python-public-policy/actions/workflows/publish.yml).

 ### Building locally